Forty percent of the Bay Area’s greenhouse gas emissions are produced by transportation, with exhaust from cars and trucks the biggest single source.

-MTC's pioneering Climate Initiatives Program aims to reduce the transportation sector's carbon footprint and to help the region meet emissions-reduction targets set by state law and improve the health and vibrancy of the region for all its residents.
+The goal of MTC's Climate Initiatives Program is to reduce the transportation sector's carbon footprint.
+The Climate Initiatives Program helps the Bay Area meet emissions-reduction targets set by state law and improve the health and vibrancy of the region for all its residents.

-- Commuter Benefits Program — to use tax incentives to encourage more commuters to carpool, vanpool or ride transit to and from work.
+- Commuter Benefits Program — implemented a pilot program to use tax incentives to encourage more commuters to walk, bike, take transit, carpool, and vanpool to and from work.
 In September 2016, Governor Brown signed SB 1128 to make this pilot program permanent.
 Learn more about the program.

-- Electric vehicle activities — to encourage EV adoption through incentives to buy or lease, and for expanding the network of charging stations; plus public test-drive events
+- Electric Vehicle (EV) Activities — increased EV adoption rates through incentives to buy or lease, public test-drive events and expanding the network of charging stations.

-- Spare the Air Youth & Safe Routes to Schools — to increase the number of children walking or biking to school.
+- Spare the Air Youth & Safe Routes to Schools — increased the number of children walking or biking to school.
 Read more about this program's efforts.

-MTC collaborated with city and county governments as well as the Bay Area Air Quality Management District and other regional agencies to develop and refine the Climate Initiatives Program.
+MTC collaborated with city and county governments as well as the Bay Area Air Quality Management District and other regional agencies to develop, implement and refine the Climate Initiatives Program.
 Project sponsors receiving Climate Initiatives Program funds include:

 - Alameda County Transportation Commission